descifrador17/ExcelToPDF/README.md

 -   **Canvas**  − iText library provides you a Canvas class using which you can draw various geometrical shapes on a PDF document like circle, line, etc.

 -   **Create PDFs**  − Using iText, you can create a new PDF file from your Java programs.
 You can include images and fonts too.

+## Update
+1. User can select Page Sizes (A0 to B10)
+2. Add custom heading to the PDF
+3. Variable Heading and Document size